mhpob/FaaSr_workshop/README.md

 Password: zuf+tfteSlswRu7BJ86wekitnifILbZam1KYY3TG
 ```

-Look for the FaaSr_workshop folder in the faasr bucket, you should be able to see the forecast files created by the workflow.
+Search for the bucket named "faasr" and look for the "FaaSr_workshop_yourname" folder in the faasr bucket, you should be able to see the forecast files created by the workflow.

 ### Using Minio client